surajkumar9113/surajkumar9113/README.md

 ## 📌 About Me

 I'm a Junior Front-End Developer focused on building responsive and user-friendly web interfaces.
 I'm comfortable working with HTML, CSS, and JavaScript, and I'm actively growing my skills in React.js to build dynamic, component-based applications.

-I enjoy working with APIs to build real-world features and I'm continuously sharpening my problem-solving and development skills through hands-on projects.
+I enjoy working with APIs, creating real-world projects, improving UI/UX, and continuously sharpening my problem-solving and development skills through hands-on experience.

 <br/>